samjulien/blog/_posts/2018-04-30-whats-new-in-rxjs-6.md

 description: "RxJs 6 is out to provide developers with improvements in modularity, a boost in performance and easier to debug call stacks."
 longdescription: "RxJs 6 is out and with it new exciting additions and changes!
 The motivation behind this release is to provide developers with improvements in modularity, a boost in performance and easier to debug call stacks.
 The RxJS team has made a solid effort on making this release as backward compatible as possible."
 date: 2018-04-30 8:30
-category: Technical Guide, Frontend, RxJS
+category: Technical Guide, Deep Dive, RxJS
 design:
   bg_color: "#572D89"
   image: https://cdn.auth0.com/blog/reactive-programming/logo.png